wspagnola/git_practice/planets.md

-the number of planets are
+the number of planets are nine!
+Pluto will always be a planet in my heart!

 **Source**